CyberSmash/cybersmash.github.io/_posts/2022-06-04-night-raid.md

 The value pushed third onto the stack is the value that is replacing the `%d` in our format string.
 In this case it's likely the current wave that we are on.
 One is added to this value because the value stored starts at 0, and increments from there, but when the message is displayed to the user, saying `Assault Wave 0` doesn't make much sense.
 The player will probably want to see `Assault Wave 1`.

-So now we think we know the variable that deals with what wave, or level we're on.
+So now we think we know the variable that deals with what wave, or wave we're on.
 Let's test it out.

 If we restart, Night Raid we can use the `IV` name to create a variable name that we can then monitor for changes.
 In our case the full command will be `IV 191D:205e currentWave`.
 This will place the value of `191d:205e` with a friendly name, into our variable overview, as seen below: